 The professional staff of Mercyhurst North East Sports Medicine has the responsibility over all items affecting the health and safety of student athletes.
 This includes, but is not limited to, participation, conditioning, protective equipment/devices, nutritional concerns, safety of playing fields and facilities, and any other matter that would affect the health or safety of the student-athlete.
 Mercyhurst North East Sports Medicine is comprised of two full time Certified Athletic Trainers and one team physician.
 These medical professionals work with approximately 140 athletes and 9 teams throughout each school year.
 All Certified Athletic Trainers are state licensed and regulated allied health care workers who practice the arts of Athletic Training at the highest professional standards.

-Keegan Flynn, AT, ATC
+William Good, AT, ATC

 Athletic Training Forms for Student Athletes:

 Athletic Training Services Policies and Procedures

 2nd Year & Returner Student Physical Forms